failsafe-go/failsafe-go.dev/adaptive-throttler.md

 builder.MaxRejectionRate(.75)
 ```

-It's important to ues a value less than 1 to ensure that not all executions are rejected.
+It's important to use a value less than 1 to ensure that not all executions are rejected.
 Maintaining some flow of executions allows the throttler to detect when an overloaded system recovers.

 ### Execution Prioritization